dladd/pyFormex/sphinx/install.rst

 In order to install an official release package of pyFormex, you need to have the following installed (and working) on your computer:

 **Python** (http://www.python.org)
    Version 2.4 or higher (2.5 is recommended).
-Nearly all Linux distributions come with Python installed, so this should not be no major obstacle.
+Nearly all GNU/Linux distributions come with Python installed, so this should not be no major obstacle.

 **NumPy** (http://www.numpy.org)